bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Streaming Component
 ~~~~~~~~~~~~~~~~~~~~~
 The *Streaming component* is essential in SJ-Platform.
 The data are fed to the system, transferred between modules and exported to an external storage via streams.
-Streams make possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability.
+Stream usage makes possible such platform features as exactly-once processing and parallelism.

 The data can be received from different sources.
 Currently, the platform supports obtaining data from Apache Kafka and via TCP.